cortical-iv/hello_fltk/readme.md

 https://groups.google.com/forum/#!msg/ppp-public/BtlzdWGuQpQ/KuDN4u-SPKgJ

 ### Building the executable
 This has been thoroughly tested in Linux (I'm on Ubuntu 16).
 There are multiple ways to build the executable `hello_fltk`.
-I give three different ways below: just pick the approach that best meets your current needs.
+I give three different ways below: just pick the approach that best matches your current needs.
+For instance, if you built FLTK using cmake, you may want to use cmake to build your projects, and other build methods may give errors.
+The best way to find out is trial and error.

 #### From the command line
 From the project directory: